Close

 Step 7: Visa Collection

-Rejection Handling: If denied, consulates provide written explanations.
+Rejection Handling: If they rejected your application or ask for more documents, you answer and the review process restarts.
+Consulates provide written explanations.
 You may reapply after addressing deficiencies or appeal through proper diplomatic channels within specified timeframes.